janverschelde/PHCpack/src/doc/source/options.rst

 phc -y : sample points from an algebraic set, given witness set
 ---------------------------------------------------------------

+The points on a positive dimensional solution set are fixed by the position of hyperplanes that define a linear space of the dimension equal to the co-dimension of the solution set.
+For example, in 3-space, a 2-dimensional set is cut with a line and a 1-dimensional set is cut with a plane.

-Given in ``sphere_w2`` a witness set for the unit sphere (made with phc -l, see above), we can make a new witness set with phc -y, typing at the command prompt:
+Given in ``sphere_w2`` a witness set for the unit sphere (made with ``phc -l``, see above), we can make a new witness set with ``phc -y``, typing at the command prompt:

 ::